JuliaInterop/RCall.jl/README.md

 ### Requirements and Installation

-This package requires that a recent version of R be installed.
+This package requires that a recent version of R (3.2.0 or greater) be installed.
 Then running
 ```julia
 Pkg.add("RCall")
 ```